peregertun/peregertun/README.md

 # Hello you! 👋

 Nice to see you here.
 I'm a full stack web developer student at Chas Academy.
-I'm currently looking for an internship!

 ## Here is a summary of what I've done: